The ESTER project

 A detailed presentation of the ESTER code, with its numerical performance (spectral convergence for instance) may be found in Rieutord et al. (2016) An algorithm for computing the 2D structure of fast rotating stars, in J. Computational Phys.., vol. 318, 277-304.

-The following application of ESTER has devoted to derive a concordance modelof Altair, a nearby fast rotating A-type star.
+The following application of ESTER has been devoted to derive a concordance model of Altair, a nearby fast rotating A-type star.
 The challenge that was taken up by Kévin Bouchaud during his PhD thesis was to devise a model that matches all the known observational constraints of Altair.
 These constraints are interferometric observations (from ESO PIONIER and GRAVITY interferometers), spectroscopic and asteroseismic observations.
-The main results of this study may be summarize in th mass and age derived for Altair, namely 1.86Msun and 100Myrs, so barely off the ZAMS.
-Details in Bouchaud et al. (2020) A realistic two-dimensional model of Altair in Astron.
-Astrophys., vol. 633, A78.
+The main results of this study may be summarize in the mass and age derived for Altair, namely 1.86Msun and 100Myrs, so barely off the ZAMS.
+Details in Bouchaud et al. (2020) A realistic two-dimensional model of Altair.
+An improved age of Altair, based on asteroseismic data from the TESS satellite, has been determined by Rieutord et al. (2024)

-Presently (2022), ESTER models are being coupled to PHOENIX models of atmosphere in order to derive spectroscopic quantities and invert them.
-This is the work of Axel Lazzarotto for his PhD Thesis.
-More to come soon...!
+ESTER models have now been coupled to PHOENIX models of atmosphere in order to derive spectroscopic quantities and invert them.
+This has been the work of Axel Lazzarotto for his PhD Thesis.
+The results of this work may be found in Lazzarotto et al. 2023

 A representation of the discretization grid: the star is shaded and split into several layers; the outer white region is an outer vacuum domain where only the gravitational potential is computed.
 The shape of a n=3/2 polytrope rotating close to the break-up velocity.
 The same for a n=3 polytrope; note that as this polytrope is more centrally condensed, its inner regions are less flattened.